Manzanita Writers Press!

 Stephen Archer . . .
 Program Director

-Joyce Dedini . . .
-Graphic Designer, Book Layout Designer
+Joyce Dedini Runnels . . .
+Graphic Designer, Book Designer

-Manzanita Arts Emporium is filled with the works of these fine artists . . .
+Manzanita Arts Emporium, an online art gallery, is filled with the works of these fine artists . . .

 Ty Childress, Mountain Ranch – Photography – framed and matted prints- scenic, landscape, rural whimsy, regional and national sites, cards

-Patty Payne, Sheep Ranch – Equestrian and bovine framed art – large canvas/acrylic, natural frames from Mother Lode wood, prints, cards
+Patty Payne, Sheep Ranch – Equestrian, bovine, pigs, and wolves framed art – large canvas/acrylic, natural frames from Mother Lode wood, constructed by her husband Don Payne, prints, cards